Zane2453/ML_HW7/Machine Learning Homework 7 Technical Report.md

 ###### tags: `Course1082`	`IOC5191`
 > 網工所 0856523 許尹睿

-Since there are a lot of GIFs to be showed, I place all images in directory Result instead of directly putting all of them in the report.
+Since there are a lot of figures and GIFs to be showed, I place all of them in directory Result instead of directly putting all of them in the report.

-Naming Principle for each GIF explained in **Appendix**, which is for TA's convenience.
+Naming Principles for each figure and GIF are explained in **Appendix**, which is for TA's convenience.

 ## Kernel Eigenfaces/Fisherfaces